Cal-Poly-Simulation-Lab/Horizon/test/HSFSchedulerUnitTest/MethodUnitTests/Checker/CheckScheudle/CheckSubUnitTest/CheckDependentSubsystems/README.md

 These tests establish correctness of the dependency evaluation mechanism:
 1. **Order verification** ensures dependencies are evaluated before parents (critical for state consistency)
+   - Verified via call order tracking (`SubsystemCallTracker`) and state mutation sequencing
 2. **State mutation verification** validates that state updates occur in the correct order
+   - Verified by comparing reported mutation status (YES/NO) with actual state changes
 3. **Failure propagation** confirms that dependency failures correctly cause parent failures
 4. **Future-proof design** uses state mutations instead of internal flags, ensuring tests remain valid when `IsEvaluated` is removed
+5. **Thread-safe tracking** enables parallel regression testing at higher levels (hash verification can be added for parallel execution validation)

-All tests passing = dependency evaluation mechanism is working correctly.
+All tests passing = dependency evaluation mechanism is working correctly, with verified call order and mutation status matching actual behavior.